lollipopman/bash-ini-builtin-blog-post/README.md

 Fabulous, so with a small amount of code and minimal boilerplate we have created a dynamically loaded Bash builtin!
-The sleep builtin satisfies reason number *(1)* on why you might write a builtin, i.e. to eliminate the need to fork a process.
-So, bring back the spinner!
+The sleep builtin satisfies reason number *(1)* on why you might write a builtin by eliminating the need to fork a process for each `sleep` execution.
+With `sleep` as a builtin each call is a function call rather than a process `fork(2)`, i.e. bring back the spinner!
 But, it does not satisfy reason number *(3)*, changing Bash's internal state.
 Let's implement an INI parser to satisfy reason number *(3)* and provide a more complete example of creating a Bash builtin.

 ## Writing an INI Parser Builtin